-1. Come Prepared
+1. Come prepared

-2. Learn the Language
+2. Learn the language

-3. Know Your Strengths
+3. Know your strengths

-There may be too many cooks in the kitchen, but what if one is a sous chef?
+There may be too many cooks in the kitchen, but what if one is a sous-chef?
 Sometimes, a clear delineation of who does what can brighten a collaborative atmosphere.
 Being aware of your natural talents and songwriting proclivities will help streamline that process.
-Reginald Kenneth Dwight was just another flamboyant pianist until he discovered the lyrics of lifelong collaborator Bernie Taupin.
-Without their partnership, Elton John might never have become…well, Elton John.
-“Sometimes, a clear delineation of who does what can brighten a collaborative atmosphere.”
+Reginald Kenneth Dwight was just another brilliant pianist until he discovered the lyrics of lifelong collaborator Bernie Taupin.
+Without their partnership, Elton John might never have become, well, Elton John.

-4. Set Goals
+4. Set goals

 Along the edges of your consciousness, the spirits of unfinished projects moan in protest at having been forgotten.
-Music makers are hustlers, and if you don’t knock down the door, you could get swept under somebody’s rug.
-Set a schedule, do your homework in between sessions, and you will move purposefully towards a final product.
+Music-makers are hustlers, and if you don’t knock down the door, you could get swept under somebody’s rug.
+Set a schedule, do your homework in-between sessions, and you will move purposefully towards a final product.

-5. Leave the Ego at Home
+5. Leave the ego at home

-6. Learn How to Say “No”
+6. Learn how to say “no”

 Artists are sensitive people.
 Ergo, there is a right and a wrong way to approach an idea you don’t like.
 The guidelines are simple: Use positive language, and avoid negative language.
 “That’s a cool idea.
-How about tweaking the melody?” is a great way to introduce an alternative, as opposed to, “That melody doesn’t work for me.”
+How about tweaking the melody?” is a great way to introduce an alternative as opposed to, “That melody doesn’t work for me.”
 If a collaborator is feeling self-conscious, the art will suffer.
 Alternatively, a collaborator must also learn how to deal with rejection.
 No matter how good you are, an idea you love will eventually be shut down.
 Whether or not your partner is tactful in doing so, it is your responsibility to listen to their thoughts without getting emotional.
-There’s a rule I live by in creative collaboration: Everyone should be saying NO until everyone is saying YES.
-“If a collaborator is feeling self-conscious, the art will suffer.”
+A good rule to live by in creative collaboration is that everyone should be saying “no” until everyone is saying “yes.”

-7. Know When to Say “When”
+7. Know when to say “when”

 There comes a time, after the coffee wears off, when the magic starts to fade.
 Often signaled by a stifled yawn or glance at the wristwatch, this moment is not to be ignored.
 A timely dispersion will leave everyone involved with a good taste in their ears, anxious for the next session.

-8. Be Generous
+8. Be generous

 Don’t be the one squabbling over credit.
 Unless percentages are preordained, everyone involved should get a fair cut of the intellectual property.
 On the other hand, be honest about your input.
 Holding yourself accountable displays a level of professionalism, and discretion can cement a good working relationship.

-9. Hang Outside the Studio
+9. Hang outside the studio

-I’m not talking about a cigarette break.
+We don’t mean a cigarette break.
 Corporations improve their employees’ work environments through “team-building” exercises.
 Similarly, spending time with a collaborator in a social setting can help form personal bonds and depressurize your sessions.
 There’s nothing better than creating with friends.

 Anyone can take a project from start to finish.
-If all art is subjective, and you’re totally in control, there’s nothing stopping you from releasing what some might describe as an “unpolished demo” under the artist name “Narwhal Pete”.
-But if you want others to connect with your art, you have to consider how it will be received, and this is the beauty of collaboration.
+If all art is subjective, and you’re totally in control, there’s nothing stopping you from releasing what some might describe as an “unpolished demo” under the artist name “Narwhal Pete.”
+But if you want others to connect with your art, you have to consider how it will be received, and this is the beauty of song collaboration.
 By sharing your work with a trusted contributor, you exhibit confidence in your own creative instincts while doing your song the favor of allowing it to grow.